openlab-apps/lab-reverse_complement/README.md

 * .github/workflows - a directory conainting workflows to ensure continous testing of code for painfree deployment

 ## using your application
-You can build the container by calling *docker build*
+You can build the container by calling *docker build*: docker build ../lab-reverse_complement -t niklastr/lab-reverse_complement:container

-You can run the application using *docker run*

-docker run -it niklastr/lab-reverse_complement:container
+You can run the application using *docker run*: docker run -it -d niklastr/lab-reverse_complement:container

 ## what is wrong with the container stage?
 The container stage can help you share your application with a collegue or your future self.
 However, you will quickly recognize that containers themselves are not sufficient if you want to tell users *how* to run the container.
 This is especially relevant when you plan to run applications in using multiple containers.